heykathl/heykathl/README.md

 - 👋 Hi, I’m @heykathl but people usually call me Kathleen.
 I decided to leave my career as a Town Planner to embark on this journey to pursue a more fulfilling and creative professional direction.
-- 🌱 I graduated as a Software Engineer at Makers Academy and currently work as a Junior Software Developer, focusing on compliance technology.
+- 🌱 I graduated as a Software Engineer at Makers Academy and currently work as a Junior Software Developer, focusing on messaging, archiving and compliance technology.
 - 💻 If you would like to collaborate on projects, please give me a buzz!
 - 📫 You can contact me through my [Linktr](https://linktr.ee/heykathl).